chrogram/manga-cli-downloads/README.md

 # manga-cli-downloads

 Fork of 7USTIN's manga-cli.
-Now able to download a specfic range chapters of a manga.
+Now able to download a specfic range of chapters of a manga.

 Bash script for downloading mangas into PDF format via the terminal by scraping [manganato](https://manganato.com/)